Performance is not enough: the story told by a Rashomon quartet

 \spacingset{1.5}

 { \bfseries Fifty years ago}, Francis Anscombe published a groundbreaking paper ``Graphs in Statistical Analysis''~\citep{Anscombe73}, in which he argued that visualization is a crucial element for statistical analysis.
-He introduced a set of four datasets, later called \emph{Anscombe's quartet}, which are described by identical statistical characteristics, and nevertheless conceal completely different relationships between the variables.
-This was a simple but very powerful argument towards visualizing datasets to better understand their properties.
-Datasets that, through the lens of numerical summaries, appear to be the same may in fact be very different.
+He introduced a set of four datasets, later called \emph{Anscombe's quartet}, which are described by identical statistical characteristics and nevertheless express completely different relationships between the variables.
+This was a simple but very powerful argument towards visualizing datasets to better understand relations between variables.
+Datasets that, through the lens of numerical summaries, appear to be similar, may in fact look very differently.

 This is also true for predictive models.
-Models of different classes trained to predict the same response may achieve identical $R^2$ and $RMSE$ performance values, but explain the data very differently.
-In this article we present an example of such four models, while in the supplementary materials we present how it was constructed (Appendix C) and a simplified example for two models (Appendix A).
+As we will see, models of different classes trained to predict the same response may achieve identical $R^2$ and $RMSE$ performance values but explain the data very differently.

-Similar performance of the best-fitted models does not mean that they are similar.
-Leo Breiman highlighted this in his seminal paper ``Statistical Modeling: The Two Cultures''~\citep{twoCultures}, where he reported on experiments involving small perturbations of a dataset that led to substantial differences in patterns learned by models.
-Breiman introduced the term \emph{Rashomon effect} to describe this phenomenon, where the name refers to the title of a movie by Akira Kurosawa, in which four witnesses describe the same facts in very different ways.
-The idea was also adapted by American artist Chuck Ginnever in his work named Rashomon where 15 identical pieces have 15 different orientations that make them appear to be different~\citep{ginnever}.
-As an illustration of this concept, Figure~\ref{fig:diagram-rashomon} shows the hypothetical value of the loss function in the space of all possible predictive models.
-The Rashomon effect means that multiple models found in one family of models or even different families can reach (nearly) the same minimum value of loss function.
-Statisticians know perfectly well, paraphrasing \cite{Box}, that ``all models are wrong", but how then do you know which ones ``are useful"?
+Similar performance of the best-fitted models does not mean that they encode similar stories about data.
+Leo Breiman highlighted this in his seminal paper ``Statistical Modeling: The Two Cultures''~\citep{twoCultures}, in which he introduced the term \emph{Rashomon effect} to describe this phenomenon.
+The name ``Rashomon'' refers to the title of a movie by Akira Kurosawa, in which four witnesses describe the same event in very different ways.
+American artist Chuck Ginnever also adapted the idea in his work named Rashomon, where 15 identical pieces have 15 different orientations that make them appear to be different~\citep{ginnever}.
+As an illustration of this concept, Figure \ref{fig:diagram-rashomon} shows the hypothetical value of a loss function in the space of all possible predictive models.
+The Rashomon effect means that multiple ``best'' models found in one family of models or even different families can have the same value of the loss function.
+Statisticians know perfectly well, paraphrasing \cite{Box}, that ``all models are wrong", but how then do you know which ones ``are useful" when the summary of the fits are identical?